electricimp/Promise/README.md

 The action function is triggered at the moment when the Promise instance is created.
 So using functions returning Promise instances to pass into `Promise.serial` makes instantiation sequential.
 I.e. a promise is created and the action is triggered only when the previous Promise in the series got resolved or rejected.

-For example, in the following code `p` rejects with value `"2"` in 2.5 seconds (the second function-argument is executed only when the first Promise resolves and the second one is instantiated):
+For example, in the following code `p` resolves with value `"3"` in 2.5 seconds (the second function-argument is executed only when the first Promise resolves and the second one is instantiated):

 ```squirrel